LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/objects-and-math/background.rst

 Unlike arrays, each value in an object has a name or **key** for reference purposes.
 The pairing between a key and its value is called a **key/value pair**.

-To recap, objects store as many key/value pairs as needed and each value needs a key.
+Objects store as many key/value pairs as needed, and each value needs a key.
 Without a key, the value cannot be accessed or modified by the programmer.

 .. figure:: figures/object.png
    :alt: Diagram showing that objects are a collection of key/value pairs.